 Risk Management is the systematic application of management policies, procedures and practices to the tasks of identifying, analysing, assessing, treating and monitoring.
-The previous Risk Management Standard AS/NZS 4360:2004 has now been superseded by AS/NZS ISO 31000:2009, Risk management - Principles and guidelines.
+The previous Risk Management Standard AS/NZS 4360:2004 has now been superseded by AS/NZS ISO 31000: Risk management - Guidelines.
 In the past, there have been incidents where it has been shown that little was done in managing risks and as a result, people have died and damage has been extreme.